nss-evening-cohort-13/homework/week02/code/html101/README.md

 ```

 ## HTML Part 2 - navigation
-1. HMake a navigation branch
+1. Make a navigation branch
 1. In the index build the nav bar
 1. Add styling to CSS file
 1. Create droids.html and people.html to test that links work